SeduceProject/piseduce_doc/_posts/administration/2020-04-24-manager-configuration-files.md

 index: 2
 ---
 The resource manager configuration includes many files.
 This can be confusing so, in this article, we try to clarify the use of every configuration file.

+### Configuring the PiSeduce services
 The first configuration file is the `seducepp.conf` file which has to be located in the `seduce_pp` directory.
 This file uses the [INI&nbsp;file&nbsp;format](https://en.wikipedia.org/wiki/INI_file){:target="_blank"}:
 ```